 Open up the incision in the stem

 Insert a toothpick into the centre of the incision to hold it slightly open.
-This can be a little fiddly as you don’t want to poke all the way through the stem of your Rubber Plant so take your time when doing this.
+This can be a little fiddly as you don’t want to poke all the way through the stem so take your time when doing this.

 Attach damp peat moss to the side of the incision

 You want to tie the peat moss around the stem with the cutting in making sure it stays damp but not soggy at all times.
-Use brown string, plant ties or garden wire to secure the peat moss to your Rubber Plant stem.
+Use brown string, plant ties or garden wire to secure the peat moss to your plant’s stem.

 Wrap up the incision using peat moss

-Wrap a piece of plastic wrap around the peat moss and Rubber Plant stem.
+Wrap a piece of plastic wrap around the peat moss and stem.
 Wrap it firmly around the stem but still leaving some air pockets around the peat moss.

 Once you see a new root you can cut off the stem

 After several weeks you should start to see new roots growing out of the peat moss.
-Once you see this you can slice the cutting off your Rubber Plant plant, remove the film and pot the cutting into fresh potting mix.
-Handle your new Rubber Plant cutting with care as the fresh roots will be delicate and easily damaged.
+Once you see this you can slice the cutting off your plant, remove the film and pot the cutting into fresh potting mix.
+Handle your new cutting with care as the fresh roots will be delicate and easily damaged.

 Rubber Plant Propagation FAQs

-What’s the best time of year to propagate my Rubber Plant plant?
+What’s the best time of year start the process?

-Ideally, you want to propagate a Rubber Plant at the beginning of spring for the best chance at a successful propagation.
-Rubber Plant propagation can be a little slower than other houseplants as they just grow a lot slower so make sure you don’t leave it too late as they will struggle to grow once autumn arrives.
-Propagating in spring also means your mother Rubber Plant has the ideal conditions to recover as sometimes propagation can be a little stressful for plants (it’s like moving house for humans!)
+Ideally, you want to propagate at the beginning of spring for the best chance of success.
+It can be a little slower than other houseplants as they just grow a lot slower so make sure you don’t leave it too late as they will struggle to grow once autumn arrives.
+Starting in spring also means your mother plant has the ideal conditions to recover as sometimes propagation can be a little stressful for plants (it’s like moving house for humans!)

 Any cold, wintery weather will impact your cuttings and can often mean they will die before they grow any new roots/leaves as the risk of leaf and root rot is a lot higher.
 If you do need to propagate in less than ideal temperatures, heat pads and LED grow lights are great tools to help simulate better conditions.

-Should I use a rooting gel or powder when propagating my Rubber Plant plant?
+Should I use a rooting gel or powder?

-Whilst it is not essential, you can definitely use rooting gel or powder to speed up the propagation process a little.
-Rooting hormone stimulates root growth and produces stronger roots which is really important for Rubber Plant plants as they are vertical growers.
+Whilst it is not essential, you can definitely use rooting gel or powder to speed up the process a little.
+Rooting hormone stimulates root growth and produces stronger roots which is really important for these plants as they are vertical growers.

 You can buy rooting hormone in 3 types: powder, liquid or gel.
 When using a powder you dip the end of the cutting (including the node) into water and then into the powder before planting directly into fresh potting mix.
 The moisture helps the powder to stick to the cutting.
 Gel and liquid forms work in a similar way but are great when choosing to propagate in water first.